-- Amazon Store Card — Offers some of the benefits as the Prime Store Card but for non-Prime customers.
+- Amazon Store Card — Offers some of the benefits of the Prime Store Card but for non-Prime customers.
 It does not offer the 5% cash back perk.

-- Amazon Visa Credit Card — Partner card with Visa for non-Prime customers that offers 3% cash back on Amazon purchases, 2% cash back at gas stations, restaurants, and drugstores, and 1% cash back on everything else.
+- Amazon Rewards Visa Signature Card — Partner card with Visa for non-Prime customers that offers 3% cash back on Amazon and Whole Foods purchases, 2% cash back at gas stations, restaurants, and drugstores, and 1% cash back on everything else.

 - Amazon Reload — A reloadable digital debit card available only to Prime members that offers 2% cash back on Amazon purchases.
 The card links directly to consumers’ checking accounts and can be reloaded on a recurring or one-time basis.

-Amazon is also frequently featured as a destination to spend credit card points including Chase Freedom, Discover Cash Match, and Blue Cash for Amex.
+Amazon is also frequently featured as a destination to spend credit card points by credit programs including Chase Freedom, Discover Cashback Match, and Blue Cash for Amex.

-More broadly, Amazon’s Visa cards suggest they are pushing beyond limited-use store cards and driving to become more of an everyday card.
+More broadly, Amazon’s Visa cards suggest it is pushing beyond limited-use store cards into everyday-use cards.

 “Our vision is that every day Prime makes your life better, easier and more fun, and shopping at Whole Foods Market with exclusive deals and savings is all of this and more.” — Cem Sibay, vice president, Amazon Prime